code2io/be-peaka-temporal-docker-builds/README.md

 4. Go back to root directory.
 5. Run `make amd64-bins` and (or) `make arm64-bins`
 6. Update the user id and group in server.Dockerfile, e.g., 1000810000.
-7. Build the image with `server.Dockerfile` file adding the same user id in the tag.
+7. Build the image with `server.Dockerfile` file adding the same user id and version of temporal in the tag.
 E.g:
  ```sh
  docker buildx build . -t code2io/temporal-server:1.22.4-1000810000 -f server.Dockerfile --push --platform linux/amd64,linux/arm64
  ```